OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-22.md

 ## Proverbs 22:23

-for the Lord will take up their case and will exact life for life.
+for the Lord will take up their cause and will bring about justice.

 ---